SvetlanaMoldavskaya/Python-Time-Zone-Converter-Desktop-Application-for-Windows/README.md

 # Python-Time-Zone-Converter-Desktop-Application-for-Windows
+Time Converter program which converts given time and to another country's time.
 For this Time Zone Converter app I'm using Python and PyQT5 library.
 This is my personal project.
-My mentor from the Netherlands is quiding me through the process through Skype.
-I use Visual Studio Code.
+My mentor is guiding me through the process via Skype.
+Editor: Visual Studio Code.